RobinOnTheWay/livn-doc/Tips for Front-end Developpers about Using the Flow data.md

 }
 ```

-### 1.2 Display the quesitons
+### 1.2 Display questions

-Besides of fare selection made by the customer in **FARE_SELECTION** milestone, customer's answers for questions can also affect the final quote.
+Besides the fare selection made by the customer in the **FARE_SELECTION** milestone, customer's answers for questions can also affect the final quote.
 So to avoid misunderstanding or fee disputes, all questions have to be displayed properly.

-To display the questions, the information for question groups shoud be first displayed to general description about the questions to be asked.
+To display the questions, the information for question groups should be first displayed to general description about the questions to be asked.
 The value of **caption** for question group should be used here.

-To display a single quesiton, it is important to keep in mind the following.
+To display a single question, it is important to keep in mind the following.

 - **Describe the question and selectOption**
   Usually the value of property ***title*** describes the question well, but if the values of properties ***description*** and ***feeDescription*** are not empty or null, they should be displayed to the user.
-Especially the value of ***feeDescription***, it usually serves as a reminder to the user that how the answer of current question can affect the final quote.
+Especially the value of ***feeDescription***, it usually serves as a reminder to the user how the answer of current question can affect the final quote.

-  The above properties for questions also apply to selectOptions desciptions, ***title, description, feeDescription***.
+  The above properties for questions also apply to selectOptions descriptions, ***title, description, feeDescription***.

 - **Data type of the answer expected**

-  The value of the ***answerType*** property indicate what kind of data type is expected for the answer to current question.
+  The value of the ***answerType*** property indicates what kind of data type is expected for the answer to the current question.
 So it also defines how we display the input control for the answer to the current question and also how we validate the answer.

   Possible values for this property include  ***BOOLEAN, INTEGER, DECIMAL, TEXT, BINARY, DATE, TIME, SELECT_SINGLE, SELECT_MULTIPLE, EMAIL, PHONE***.
 11 in total for now